hortulanusT/dynLattice/README.md

 The documentation for JEM/JIVE, on which most of the classes used in this project are based, can be found [here](https://jive-manual.dynaflow.com/index.html).

-**📋 [Test Documentation](tests/TestDocumentation.md)** - Comprehensive guide to validation test cases and scientific verification methods.
+**📋 [Benchmarks](tests/Benchmarks.md)** - List of all the numerical benchmarks implemented as test cases for this repository.
+These are provided as an example for how to use the code.

 ## Requirements
 - **Apptainer**